New and returning graduate students should view Initial Classification

 - Graduate students are automatically considered INDEPENDENT for Florida residency for tuition purposes.

-For more information and for official state guidelines, please visit the Florida Shines Web site.
+For more information and for official state guidelines, please visit the Florida Shines website.

 All documentation must be submitted to the Graduate School.
 Please include your full name and student N# when submitting documentation.
+If submitting a photograph of a document taken with a phone, please send using the highest quality option.

 Email documentation to email@example.com with "Residency" in the subject line; or deliver to our office: